 – Essential oils and ingredients to add to your soap, ie honey, oatmeal etc

 In my video, I made two types of soaps.
 I made a honey, oatmeal and almond oil soap and I made a lavender and lemongrass soap.
-The fun thing about making soap is that you can get really creative and experiment with different scents and recipes.
-Have a scroll through Pinterest for recipe ideas.
+The fun thing about making soap is that you can get creative and experiment with different scents and recipes.
+So, Have a scroll through Pinterest for recipe ideas.

-– For the honey and oatmeal soaps, I added one tablespoon of honey and stirred until it was melted into the soap base.
+– For the honey and oatmeal soaps, I added one tablespoon of honey and stirred until it melted into the soap base.
 I then added 20 drops per 400ml of the sweet almond oil.
 I added two tablespoons of oatmeal to the soap base and stirred it in well.

 – You can use rubbing alcohol on the back of your soap to stop bubbles from forming.
 I didn’t so this step.
-I didn’t mind the bubbles as they were on the back of the soap and you didn’t notice it.
+I didn’t mind the bubbles as they were on the underneath of the soap and you didn’t notice it.